 BMW

 As a leader in the automotive industry, BMW is not limited to producing four-wheeled vehicles.
 A lesser-known side of BMW’s extensive heritage is its involvement in motorcycle manufacturing under the BMW Motorrad banner.
-This division has been in operation since 1921, reflecting the brand’s long-standing commitment to developing and designing two-wheeled vehicles.
+This division has operated since 1921, reflecting the brand’s long-standing commitment to developing and designing two-wheeled vehicles.

 An important milestone in the glorious history of BMW Motorrad was the appearance of the R32 model in 1923.
 This motorcycle, equipped with a distinctive boxer engine, marked BMW’s first entry into the motorcycle market.

 The logo adorning BMW motorcycles testifies to the company’s deep history and pride in its origins.
-The circular emblem pays homage to the company’s Bavarian roots and is identical to the car emblem.
-The emblem inverts the colors of the Bavarian flag originally, subtly emphasizing the brand’s rich heritage and connection to its homeland.
+The circular emblem, identical to the car emblem, pays homage to the company’s Bavarian roots.
+Originally, the emblem inverted the colors of the Bavarian flag, subtly emphasizing the brand’s rich heritage and connection to its homeland.

 The emblem’s iconic blue and white quarters are more than just colors; they tell a story.
 They emphasize BMW’s commitment to excellence, precision, and the constant search for innovation – traits that the brand has consistently demonstrated since its inception.
 Whether luxury sedans or powerful motorcycles, the emblem is a beacon of trust.